I was admitted for the Fall 2020 semester. When can I expect my financial aid offer?

 I accepted my Direct unsubsidized loan, but now I want to change the amount.
 How can I make changes to my loan amounts?

 Complete the Graduate Federal Loan Change Request form for the corresponding academic year.
-The Graduate Federal Loan Change Request form is located under the SFS Forms section, and requires a hand written signature.
-Please follow the instructions on the form for how to submit, as our office does not accept the form via email.
+The Graduate Federal Loan Change Request form is located in the Forms Section of this website, and requires a hand written signature.
+Please follow the instructions on the form for how to submit, as our office is not able to accept forms via e-mail.
 Instructions to changing a certified Graduate Plus loan application may differ.
 Please see the question below.

 How can I make changes to a Graduate Plus loan that has already been certified?